Coronavirus puts poor Argentines' soccer dreams on hold

 "Our club has become a source of nourishment so families can take a plate of food home," said Rocaro, the club president.
 On the banks of the Riachuelo, one of the world's most polluted rivers, Caraza is home to families of informal workers who make a living with day labor like collecting recyclables, construction or sewing piecework, all seriously affected by the pandemic.

-“Sport is a fundamental outlet for the kids,'' Rocaro said.
-“They get up, eat breakfast and go to school.
+"Sport is a fundamental outlet for the kids,'' Rocaro said.
+"They get up, eat breakfast and go to school.
 In the afternoon they play soccer and get ready for the weekend games.
 The year is half lost already.
-It's very worrying.".
+It's very worrying."
+AP SSC SSC.